Friends & neighbors,

 My legislation sparked a statewide conversation about our broken tax code, and now we have the Governor on board and I’m looking forward to working with him for a solution next year.

 As always, I'm happy to hear your feedback and to answer any questions or concerns you might have.
 Just send me an email or give me a call.

-Thank you for the continued honor of serving you in the Oregon State Senate.
+Thanks for the continued honor of representing you in the Oregon State Senate.